An Alan Smithee Film: Burn Hollywood Burn

 We normally do not do write-ups on lower budgeted fare like this, but we’ll make a special exception for An Alan Smithee Film: Burn Hollywood Burn, one of the worst movies ever made.
 This unwatchable mockumentary about ego driven shenanigans in Hollywood and the director pseudonym ‘Alan Smithee’, was the brainchild of the lunatic screenwriter Joe Eszterhas.
 It would be easy to blame drugs and alcohol for the finished product, but those two combinations have given the public countless quality movies — so the blame lies squarely on Mr. Eszterhas, who has since acknowledged that what’s on screen is entirely his words, though he finds the movie funny.
 There’s no opinion here, this movie is objectively not funny.

-Veteran director Arthur Hiller signed on to direct this sendup of the industry and Cinergi Pictures unwisely agreed to finance An Alan Smithee Film: Burn Hollywood Burn for a modest $10 million.
+Veteran director Arthur Hiller signed on to direct this sendup of the industry and Cinergi Pictures unwisely agreed to finance.
+The budget for An Alan Smithee Film: Burn Hollywood Burn was a modest $10 million.
 Once Hiller assembled a rough cut of the movie, it went out for test screenings.
 After massive walk outs and awful audience scores, Eszterhas went ahead without Hiller’s approval and began to cut away at the running time and add rock music.
 Once Eszterhas finished his edit, Cinergi approved that cut and Arthur Hiller demanded his name be removed.

 In a case of art imitating life, then life imitating art, this artless movie became an actual Alan Smithee film.
 Both Hiller and Eszterhas were accused of making this a meta publicity stunt, but it became very clear, very quickly that An Alan Smithee Film: Burn Hollywood Burn was indeed disowned by the original director.